 I had resisted getting a Mac over the years for many reasons.
 The combination of being comfortable with the familiar and annoying Mac fanboys kept me in the PC camp for that long.
 However, at the start of 2012 I began to consider what to replace my old laptop with and I looked into getting a Mac for the first time.
 By June I was a freshly-minted Mac user.

 It’s now been over half a year since I switched so here are my thoughts on the MacBook Air from the perspective of a long-time PC user.

 A confluence of factors tipped me over to the Mac camp:

 Operating System.
 My last two laptops would often freeze up to the point that I wanted to throw my laptop out of the window.
-Slow start up times were driving me crazy as well.
-Also I was just feeling like an operating system holiday as I had been using Microsoft for so long and I was feeling stale.
+Slow start-up times was driving me crazy as well.
+Also, I was just feeling like an operating system holiday as I had been using Microsoft for so long and I was feeling stale.

 Peer influence.
 I was spending increasingly more time with other travelling entrepreneurs who were using the Air.
 I would ask them questions about what they liked about it while they graciously spared me of fanboy hysteria.